git-afsantos/hpl-rv/README.md

 # HPL Runtime Verification

-This project provides a tools from which you can build and manage runtime monitors based on [HPL properties](https://github.com/git-afsantos/hpl-specs/).
+This project provides tools from which you can build and manage runtime monitors based on [HPL properties](https://github.com/git-afsantos/hpl-specs/).

 - [Installation](#installation)
 - [Usage](#usage)